Mixing Wallpaper and Paint for One-of-a-Kind Rooms

 Accent with trim.

-Use the wallpaper on the wall and paint the trim and ceiling in a contrasting color.
-The trim helps frame the wallpaper and adds dimension.
+Wallpaper the wall and paint trim and ceiling in a contrasting color.
+The frame effect adds definition and depth.

 Pay attention to lighting.